AlexJReid/blog/content/posts/rtdpub/index.md

 ### GA soon

-It is not generally available yet.
-I'm currently building up a large suite of automated load/performance tests, but pop over to [rtd.pub](https://rtd.pub) to see it in action, and [register your interest via your GitHub account](https://rtd.pub/register.html).
+It is not generally available yet, but pop over to [rtd.pub](https://rtd.pub) to see it in action, and [register your interest via your GitHub account](https://rtd.pub/register.html).
 Give me a shout in the usual places or [email](mailto:cells@rtd.pub) if you want to arrange a demo, ask questions or are just plain curious about the whole thing.